onish-stats-workshop/onish-stats-workshop.github.io/README.md

 Enterprising folks are encouraged to build their presentation into an RMarkdown document so that the audience can follow along.
 However, straight PowerPoint presentations are also welcome.

+### What to do

+In the past, we have had people find a tutorial of some kind and present it to the workshop.
+Extra kudos if you can add your own data to it to test it out!

+### Suggested Topics / Tutorials
+* [Basics and Assumptions](https://www.hackerearth.com/practice/machine-learning/machine-learning-algorithms/beginners-guide-regression-analysis-plot-interpretations/tutorial/) A very important review of what linear regression is, and how to check the assumptions on your data.

 ## Topics/Speakers so far

 ### Ben Prytherch - issues in regression modeling